dcSpark/adalib/README.md

 Actual source code.

 - actions: This where most of the developer public will live.
-Actions are what developers will use to fetch and manipulate data on the solana blockchain
+Actions are what developers will use to fetch and manipulate data on the cardano blockchain
 - connectors: This is where connectors will live.
-Connectors are basically adapters using wallet providers (Eg: Phantom). `base.ts` is a base class that has functionality for building connectors, as well as non-wallet-specific actions (eg: fetching wallet balance from the cluster)
+Connectors are basically adapters using wallet providers (Eg: Flint). `base.ts` is a base class that has functionality for building connectors, as well as non-wallet-specific actions (eg: fetching wallet balance from the cluster)
 - defaults: This is where default things will live, like the clusters we have